Who Was Hedy Lamarr?

 In her later years, Lamarr lived a reclusive life in Casselberry, a community just north of Orlando, Florida, where she died on January 19, 2000, at the age of 86.

 In 2017, director Alexandra Dean shined a light on the Hollywood starlet/unlikely inventor with a new documentary, Bombshell: The Hedy Lamarr Story.
-Along with delving into her pioneering technological work, the doc explores other examples in which Lamarr proved to be far more than just a pretty face, as well as her struggles with a crippling drug addiction.
+Along with delving into her pioneering technological work, the documentary explores other examples in which Lamarr proved to be far more than just a pretty face, as well as her struggles with crippling drug addiction.